assuom44/elmoussaoui.github.io/resume.md

 ----

->  Ph.D.
+>  PhD.
 Student trained in data science and social network analysis, with strong communication skills developed from extensive teaching
 >  experience and ability to work independently or as part of a team.
 Special expertise in the following areas:
 >  * Data Analysis,
 >  * Data mining and MCDM,